H-Khobzi/GettingAndCleaningDataProject/README.md

 * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ###code_book.md
 This file contains the descriptions related to tidy data obtained by the script.
-In order to get fammiliar with "tidy_data.txt" data set it's better to look at this file.
+In order to get fammiliar with "tidy_data.txt" dataset it's better to look at this file.